SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Search Twitter with a query.
 - **Claude Desktop Example**:
   ```
-  Search Twitter for recent tweets about AI, limit to 10.
+  Search Twitter for recent tweets about AI, limit to 10, using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return up to 10 recent tweets about AI.